ykhli/mcp-light-control/README.md

 - Philips Hue bridge and lights
 - Hue bridge username (API key)
 - Node.js (v14 or higher)
-- npm
+- Cursor or Claude Desktop

 ## Local API Setup

-### Cursor
+1. Clone this repository locally.

-1. First, obtain your Philips Hue bridge IP address and username (API key).
+2. Obtain your Philips Hue bridge IP address and username.
 If you don't have one, run the discovery script:

    ```bash
    node build/discover-bridge.js